Feature-based prediction of properties of cross-linked epoxy polymers by molecular dynamics and machine learning techniques: Machine learning to predict mechanical properties from atomistic features

 The prediction accuracy ($R^2$ score) and details of the removed features during each trial are presented in \ref{fig:8} and Table \ref{tab:3}.
-We find that the optimum number of features for predicting the elastic modulus is 3, and for predicting strength it is 4.
-The important features for predicting the elastic modulus are cross-link percentage, number of carbon atoms, and primary amines.
-On the other hand, the important features for predicting yield strength are cross-link percentage, number of aliphatic rings, primary amines and secondary amines.
+We find that the optimum number of features for predicting the elastic modulus and yield strength is 6 (with maximum $R^2$ score).
+The important features for predicting the elastic modulus are molecular weight, fraction of carbon atoms that are SP3 hybridized, total number of carbon atoms, primary amines and secondary amines.
+Similarly, the important features for predicting yield strength are molecular weight, stoichiometric ratio between resin and hardener, curing percentage, total number of oxygen atoms, aromatic rings and primary amines.

 With the selected features, we use a nested k-fold cross-validation in order to optimize the kernel function and $\alpha$ (a parameter through which the noise level of the target can be specified, the parameter also helps in dealing with numerical instabilities during fitting).
 In this process, we split the whole dataset into five folds, with one fold kept aside as test set and the remaining four folds taken as validation/training sets and repeat the whole process five times.
 We provide the following kernel functions along-with their their summations for hyperparametric tuning using grid search method: dot-product kernel [$k_D$] with initial $\sigma_0$ = 1, Mat{\'e}rn kernel [$k_M(\nu$ = 1.5)] with initial length scale, $l=1$, Gaussian kernel [$k_G$] with initial $l=1$ and constant kernel [$k_C$] with initial $C=1$ (as shown in equations \ref{eq2}-\ref{eq5}) and $\alpha$ in the range 10$^{-12}$ to 10.
 The terms used in Mat{\'e}rn kernel like \textit{d(.,.)}, \textit{K$_v$(.)} and $\Gamma(.)$ denote the euclidean distance, modified Bessel function and the gamma function.
 The parameters of kernel functions like $\sigma_0$, $l$ and $C$ are further optimized during the GPR training process.